How I Vibe: Endless Events

 The marketing team found other ways to use visuals.
 “We’ve been using it for more storyboarding, and also those creative elements of drawing,” Christl said.
 She added that they often encourage their audience to interact with the canvas as well.
 (Even if it’s just to mix up their regular work routine.)

 “I would recommend Vibe to anyone who is really craving creativity and that little dash of artistry that you can include in your daily life,” Christl said.
 “I know we’re all really Zoomed out and we all have that fatigue of these meetings that seem repetitive, so [using the Vibe Board] really is an opportunity to step outside of your normal routine and add a dash of excitement to whatever you’re doing internally with collaboration.”

 “My favorite feature when it comes to Vibe is definitely the ability to use Zoom,” Curran said. “[T]he ability for me to bring up a Zoom Room right next to the canvas is just so awesome.
 I also like that I can technically bring up Slack if I wanted to, too.”

 One of the most pleasant surprises for Curran was discovering the flexibility that Vibe collaboration has to offer.

-“I thought it was so awesome that I was able to share [the board] to someone who has a laptop or an iPad, and they could collaborate whether they had a Vibe board or not,” Curran said.
+“I thought it was so awesome that I was able to share [the Vibe Board] to someone who has a laptop or an iPad, and they could collaborate whether they had a Vibe Board or not,” Curran said.
 “The ability to communicate and use the tool beyond just the actual, physical hardware was super cool for us.”